leafoflegend/MemeMagic/README.md

   I am sadly a WSL user (Yes, Windows, Subsystem, (for) Linux), so I can't run post-install pg-init scripts.
 So step 1 is make a new psql database named `meme-magic`.
 Thats it.

-  If you wanted a DB named whatever you want it to be named
+  If you wanted a DB named whatever you want it to be named go to `server/db/db` and modify line 7's `const memeDB = WhateverYouWant`.

   * Secrets